HasangerGames/suroi-wiki/app/(wiki)/healing/articles/cola.md

 - The health regeneration, however, is not linear.
 Make sure to keep your adrenaline above 50 to take advantage of it.
 - You might be able to "bait" your opponent into attacking by pretending to use a Cola, even though you don't need it.
 - Make sure you are in a safe and/or easily defensible location when using Cola, as the slowdown makes you vulnerable.
-  - If someone starts attacking you, cancel the Cola and start fighting the (default keybind is X).
+  - If someone starts attacking you, cancel the Cola and start fighting (the default keybind is X).
 - If you only have 1 or 2 Colas, it may be worth saving them until you can find another Cola or a Tablet, as then you can get the full health boost.
 - Colas are better used to "top off" your adrenaline bar, whereas Tablets are more efficient at actually filling up the bar.

 ## Countering

 - If you see someone out in the open with adrenaline particles, you can quickly attack them.
-This might take them off guard and take off a large chunk of their health.
+This might take them off guard and take away a large chunk of their health.
   - Just because someone is using adrenaline does not mean they have low health, as with Gauze and Medikits.

 # Obtaining

 Cola is most readily obtained by breaking toilets in buildings, as well as the Porta-Potty.
 However, the best way to get Cola is to break the fridge, which always drops 2-3 Cola.
-Cola can also be found in crates and even world loot.
+Cola can also be found in crates and even in world loot.

 # Trivia